La nipote

 La nipote is a 1974 Italian commedia sexy all'italiana-erotic drama film directed by Nello Rossati and starring Daniele Vargas with Francesca Muzio.

 In France, the film was released in an adult version with addition of Italian-produced hardcore sequences and under the title Une Nièce malicieuse in 1980.

 Plot

 Veneto in the year 1958.
-Wealthy engineer Luigi Favaretto (Vargas) arrives at his summer retreat to spend a quiet holiday with his dimwitted son Antonio (Roberto Proietti), second wife Zoraide (Annie Carol Edel) who is a former stripper, their voluptuous housemaid Doris (Orchidea De Santis), and Piero (George Ardisson), his friend but also Zoraide's secret lover.
-However, everything changes when Adele (Muzio), Zoraide's niece comes to stay with them following her mother's demise.
+Wealthy engineer Luigi Favaretto arrives at his summer retreat to spend a quiet holiday with his dimwitted son Antonio, second wife and former stripper Zoraide, voluptuous housemaid Doris, and Piero, his friend but also Zoraide's secret lover.
+However, everything changes when Adele, Zoraide's niece, comes to stay with them following her mother's demise.